MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/README.md

 * Tableau: a data visualization tool
 * JavaScript and HTML: for creating an interactive website
 * Decision trees and Support Vector Machines (SVM): additional machine learning algorithms used in modeling
+* RandomForestClassifier: ensemble learning algorithm that builds multiple decision trees and combines their outputs to make predictions
 * Postgres SQL: for database management
 * AWS: for cloud computing